Are you a fan of moths? If so, you’ll love exploring the diverse types of moths in North Carolina.

 It is usually active from July to October in the late summer and early autumn months.

-The adult moths have yellowish-brown wings with a narrow white stripe running along each edge.
+The adult moths have yellowish-brown wings with a narrow white stripe along each edge.

-They are types of moths in North Carolina that are quite small, with a wingspan of about 1 inch.
+They are a type of moth in North Carolina that is quite small, with a wingspan of about 1 inch.

-The larvae are green in color with a light brown head and black spiracles.
+The larvae are green with a light brown head and black spiracles.

 Yellow-headed Looper Moths primarily inhabit woodlands and other natural areas, particularly those with plenty of deciduous trees.